-Reimbursements were to continue using the balance of the Reimbursement Fund.
-An owner of a residential heating oil tank eligible under the Reimbursement Fund could apply no later than 6 months after rehabilitation completion until June 30, 2013 for costs incurred on or after October 1, 2000 up to a maximum amount of \$20,000, less a \$500 deductible.
+Reimbursements continued using the balance of the Reimbursement Fund.
+An owner of a residential heating oil tank eligible under the Residential Heating Oil Tank Site Cleanup Reimbursement Program (i.e. the program funded by the Reimbursement Fund) could apply no later than 6 months after rehabilitation completion until June 30, 2013 for costs incurred on or after October 1, 2000 up to a maximum amount of \$20,000, less a \$500 deductible.

 Chapter 377, Acts of 2010 also required the Secretary of Environment to convene a work group to review and assess long-term funding needs of the oil pollution programs in the State and report the findings and recommendations no later than December 31, 2012.
-The 2012 Work Group recommended that the fee be increased to 8 cents per barrel, which proposed the entire 8 cents to the Oil Fund and zero cents to the Reimbursement Fund.
-Legislation was introduced but failed resulting in \$3.5 Million being transferred from the Reimbursement Fund to the Oil Fund and the total oil transfer fee being reduced to 3 cents per barrel beginning July 1, 2013.
-Without this legislation, the Reimbursement Fund program stopped accepting applications as of July 1, 2013.
+The 2012 Work Group recommended that the fee be increased to 8 cents per barrel, which proposed the entire 8 cents to the Oil Fund and no additional funding to the Reimbursement Fund.
+Legislation was introduced but failed to pass through the General Assembly resulting in \$3.5 million being transferred from the Reimbursement Fund to the Oil Fund and the oil transfer fee being reduced to 3 cents per barrel beginning July 1, 2013.
+Without the passage of the introduced legislation, the Residential Heating Oil Tank Site Cleanup Reimbursement Program stopped accepting applications July 1, 2013.